-For the fiscal years ended December 31, 2018 and 2017, EY billed the approximate fees set forth below.
+For the fiscal years ended December 31, 2019 and 2018, EY billed the approximate fees set forth below.
 All fees included below were approved by the audit committee.

-Year Ended Year Ended December 31,
+Year Ended I Year Ended December 31,

-2018 2017
+2019 2018

-Audit Fees (1) \$ 909,200 \$ 875,268
+Audit Fees (1) \$1,646,800 \$ 909,200

+Tax Fees (2) 30,000

-Other Fees (2) 3,865
+Other Fees (3) 3,075 3,865

-Total All Fees \$ 913,065 \$ 875,268
+Total All Fees \$1,679,875 \$ 913,065

-- (1) This category consists of fees for professional services rendered for the audit of our annual financial statements, review of interim financial statements, accounting and financial reporting consultations, and the issuance of consent and comfort letters in connection with statutory and regulatory filings or engagements. - (2) This category consists of fees related to accessing EY's online research database.
+(1) This category consists of fees and expenses for professional services rendered for the audit of our annual financial statements, reviews of our interim quarterly reports, accounting and financial reporting consultations, and the issuance of consent and comfort letters in connection with statutory and regulatory filings or engagements.
+In 2019, Audit Fees also included fees and expenses rendered for the first integrated audit of our annual financial statements and of our internal controls over financial reporting.

+- (2) This category consists of fees for professional services rendered by EY for tax compliance, tax advice and tax planning. - (3) This category consists of fees related to accessing EY's online research database.